ultralytics/ultralytics/docs/config.md

 ### Prediction Settings

-Prediction settings for YOLO (You Only Look Once) models refer to the various hyperparameters and configurations used to make predictions with the model on new data.
+Prediction settings for YOLO models refer to the various hyperparameters and configurations used to make predictions with the model on new data.
 These settings can affect the model's performance, speed, and accuracy.
 Some common YOLO prediction settings include the confidence threshold, non-maximum suppression (NMS) threshold, and the number of classes to consider.
 Other factors that may affect the prediction process include the size and format of the